AY20201/college-app/README.md

 ## Deployment

 The app is currently deployed through a web build at [https://ay20201.github.io/college-app/].
-Efforts to fix a Google Auth login issue that prevents users from signing in is ongoing and should be completed soon.
+Efforts to fix a Google Auth login issue that prevents users from signing in are ongoing and should be completed soon.

+Update 5/19:
+I decided to disable Google Authentication on the web build for how as I have not yet been able to fix a "page not found" issue that occurs when trying to sign in on Github pages (as the project was configued as a mobile app).
+Several icons do not render correctly on the web build either, and there is an issue when making requests to the backend server that I aim to fix as soon as I can.

 ## Installation